A Simulation Framework with Guaranteed Error Bounds for Safety and Fuel-Efficiency Analysis of Vehicle Platoons

 \section{Vehicle Platoon Dynamics}

-In this paper, we consider a vehicle platoon model similar to that proposed in \cite{dolk2017}.
+In this paper, we consider a vehicle platoon model similar to that proposed by \cite{dolk2017}.
 This model incorporates a virtual reference vehicle and $n\in{\mathbb{N}}$ actual vehicles in the platoon.
-Our model differs from \cite{dolk2017} by incorporating communication losses and a simultaneously occurring sudden brake, as these issues were not considered in \cite{dolk2017}.
+Our model differs from that of \cite{dolk2017} in that it incorporates communication losses and a simultaneously occurring sudden brake, as these issues were not considered in the work of \cite{dolk2017}.
 Figure~\ref{Figure-vehicle-platoon} shows an illustration of the platoon setting that we consider.